richardtynan/thornsec/README.md

 Explore more of the [rationale](doc/rationale.md) behind ThornSec.

 Learn how to use the [system](doc/user.md) to conduct audits and to configure systems automatically.

-# Want to contribute?

-1. What command should a sysadmin run to check if there is an issue?
-2. What should the ouput of that command be if the test is passed or failed?
-3. Bonus points: what command should a sysadmin run to resolve the issue?

-If you can answer the first 2 questions then get in touch or write the appropriate test for inclusion into the codebase.
-If you can answer question 3 thats even better!

-Learn more about the [structure](doc/structure.md) behind ThornSec so you can contribute.

 # ThornSec is not ...